Est. 2008

 “I hope so.
 It was ten bucks at Supercuts; I guess you get what you pay for.”

-He tossed his imaginary hair unconsciously to the side again and Maggie smiled.
-Jacob had been tossing his bangs out of his face every minute, give or take a few seconds, for as long as she’d known him.
+He deployed this inherited expression like a reflex, then just as automatically tossed the figment of his former bangs to the side again.
+Maggie smiled.
+Jacob had been tossing his hair out of his face every minute, give or take a few seconds, for as long as she’d known him.
 The younger girls at the pool had watched for these casual flicks of the head and tittered as a group when they spotted one.
 Now, in the absence of hair, it continued, a pointless and vestigial quirk.
 As they talked, Maggie’s anticipation of the twitch would gather steadily until finally, subtly, Jacob would toss clear his phantom wisps, and Maggie would feel a private pang of fondness.

 “What?”
-Jacob asked her, looking over suspiciously after one such pang overtook her and left her unable to suppress a giggle.
+Jacob asked, looking over suspiciously after this latest pang overtook her, sounding the first note of a giggle.

 “Just the snow,” she lied, benignly.
 “It’s perfect.
 Today looks like a painting.”
 This, at least, was true.
-The sprawling lawns they drove between were almost entirely coated now, errant blades of dead and dying grass piercing the cover like tiny Excaliburs, their shadows elongated by the setting sun.
+The sprawling lawns they drove between were almost entirely coated now, errant blades of dead and dying grass piercing the cover like tiny Excaliburs in wait of questing mice, their shadows elongated by the setting sun.
 The houses of Old Lake, spaced widely and separated by forest, began to light up as they passed, as if in coordination, spilling window warmth and dim Christmas colors onto the fading purple of the sunset snow.

-They detoured to roll by the old mill house before dark, iced like a gingerbread sculpture and redolent of historical postcards, then crossed the invisible border that separated Maggie’s township from Jacob’s.
-The wipers made easy work of the flurries, which glided naturally from the windshield as the car went.
-Through the trees, among which twilight was given a head start, Maggie spotted the last of the true sunlight caught on the surface of a lake in the woods.
+They detoured to roll by the old mill house before dark, iced like gingerbread, then crossed the invisible border that separated Maggie’s township from Jacob’s.
+Snow flurries glided easily from the wipers as the car went.
+Through the forest, where twilight had already arrived, Maggie spotted the last of the true sunlight, playing solid on top of a lake in the woods.
 There were, enigmatically, no lakes in Old Lake, only a scattering of ponds.
-This body, a proper lake, belonged to Early township and, as her dad had explained many times while driving her to the elementary school in Early, had been formed when the giant chunk of ice that had dug out the space had finally melted.
+This body, a proper lake, belonged to Early township.
+As her dad had explained many times while driving her to the elementary school in Early, it had been left when the giant chunk of ice that had dug out its area had finally melted.
 Depth, he had explained, was the difference between a lake and a pond—not surface area, as most people assumed.
-Maggie had asked him if this meant their backyard well was technically a lake, which had made him pause and consider for a moment.
+Maggie had asked him if this meant their little backyard well was technically a lake, which had made him pause and consider for a moment.

 “It could be argued,” he had granted, and Maggie had loved feeling she’d stumped her dad.

-The momentary silence in the car made Jacob uncomfortable, as silence usually did, so he dispersed it.
+The momentary silence in the car made Jacob uncomfortable, as silence usually did, so he spoke.

 “My dad’s making mac and cheese.
 Did I tell you that already?”

 “Only about seven frickin’ times,” Maggie teased.
-While Jacob’s awkwardness was an inner layer, belied by his relaxed exterior, his company made Maggie feel the perfect inverse—like she had been concealing a latent extroversion, unknowingly, all this time.
-She was aware that she appeared uptight to others.
-Her piano teacher, a man with a ponytail who ran a small recording studio, had taken in her cardigan and meticulous plait and joked that anyone watching would assume she was the piano instructor.
-Maggie had lived naturally and comfortably within the expectations held for girls of her type, and for years had found no unhappiness in their confines.
-Realizing she had come into the affections of the charismatic Jacob, though, had made her feel like maybe she could be on the back of a motorcycle someday, and in his moments of anxiousness or sweet, boyish clumsiness, she thought she might even like to try the front.
+While Jacob’s awkwardness was an inner layer, well concealed by his relaxed demeanor, keeping his company made Maggie feel the perfect opposite herself—like she had been concealing a latent charisma, unknowingly, all this time.
+She knew she appeared uptight to others.
+Her piano teacher, a man with a ponytail who ran a small recording studio, had taken in her cardigan and meticulous plait and joked that anyone watching would assume she was teaching the lesson.
+Maggie had lived naturally and comfortably under the expectations held for girls of her type—had found no unhappiness or confinement.
+Realizing she had come into the affections of this particular boy, though, had made her feel like maybe she could be on the back of a motorcycle someday, and in Jacob’s moments of anxiousness or sweet, boyish clumsiness, she thought she might even like to try the front.

 “Welp…no changes.
-In the menu,” Jacob informed her, drumming his hands on the steering wheel.
+In the menu,” Jacob informed her, drumming his fingers on the steering wheel.

 “Good,” she assured him, “I’ve put in six months for this mac and cheese.
 Would have lost my shit.”